Carpal Tunnel

 Carpal Tunnel median nerve impingmenet

-The carpal tunnel is a narrow passageway in the wrist, which opens into the hand.
+The carpal tunnel is a narrow passageway in the wrist that opens into the hand.

 The median nerve runs through the carpal tunnel and gives feeling to the 2nd through the 4th finger (the medial half of it).

-Carpal tunnel is a condition that affects any gender, and the prevalence of people affected from this conditions, are people who do repetitive movements with their hands and arm.
+Carpal tunnel is a condition that affects any gender, and the prevalent of people affected by this condition, are people who do repetitive movements with their hands and arm.

 • Numbness